bedrix19/windelsis/README.md

 ### map

-Must be the id of the map (a string) or an instance of L.Map.
+Can either be:

+1. **A string**: Represents the ID of the HTML element where the Leaflet map will be **created**.
+2. **An instance of `L.Map`**: Pass an existing Leaflet map instance if the map is already created.

+This flexibility allows you to either let `Windelsis` handle map creation or integrate it with an existing Leaflet map setup.

 ### fetch_function

-This must be a function capable of obtaining weather data based on two parameters:
+This function retrieves weather data based on two parameters:
-1. **An array of GridPoint objects**: Each GridPoint object should provide `latitude` and `longitude` properties.
+1. **Array of GridPoint objects**: Each object includes `latitude` and `longitude`.
-2. **An options object**: This object determines the type of request to be made (e.g., current weather, forecast, or hourly forecast).
+2. **Options object**: Specifies the type of request (e.g., current weather, forecast).

-Have to return the weather data in a standarized format in the same order in which the objects were received (see how openMeteoApiCaller works).

-If `fetch_function` is set to `null`, the library will use the default `openMeteoApiCaller` from `apiService.js` function, which fetches weather data from the Open-Meteo API which does not need an API key.
+It must return data in the same order as received.
+If `fetch_function` is `null`, the library defaults to `openMeteoApiCaller` from `apiService.js`, which fetches data from the Open-Meteo API without requiring an API key.

+This approach is flexible, allowing you to source weather data from any provider, such as a database or a meteorological API.

 ### options